jake-knerr/cogent/README.md

 #### Components wrap an HTML element.

-#### Each component exposes the `$` property as a reference to the wrapped HTML element.
+#### Each component exposes the read-only `$` property as a reference to the wrapped HTML element.

-#### External code can interact with the `$` property.
+#### Parent components cannot mutate a child's view directly.

 **[⬆ Table of Contents](#toc)**

 ---

+## Reactive Store

+#### A reactive store is an object that can set/get stored data and supports change listeners on the stored data.

+Such a store can be used to store application state.

+#### A component that owns a slice of stored state can subscribe to changes to the state in the store, read, and set such state in the store.

+#### A component that does not own a slice of state can set such state on the store, but not read or subscribe to changes on it.

+This ensures that updates flow from the owning component.

+#### This is a useful technique because this way parent components do not have to pass state update callbacks down a chain of child components.

+A reactive store is most useful when you have components that own state passing update callbacks into deep hierarchies.

 ## Services

-#### View components should use services to handle cross-cutting concerns of the applications.
+#### Use services to handle well-defined business logic.

-Services include a event-based store, tooltips, router, etc.
+#### Keep the controller code in a component thin, and delegate to services when feasible.

-#### Services should not communicate with each-other.
+#### Services can communicate with each-other.

-This keep services generalized for reuse.
-Think of the view component as a controller.

 **[⬆ Table of Contents](#toc)**